Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: LLMs as social agents

 \section{LLMs as social agents}

 Recent work argues that large language models are best understood as cultural and social technologies: systems that reorganize and render usable the information produced by people, just as print, markets, and bureaucracies have historically done \cite{farrell2025large}.
 From this perspective, the key question is not whether models can be autonomous minds, but how they moderate access to, and coordination of, cultural repertoires and human knowledge.
 Much like earlier technologies, LLMs reduce complexity and function as mediators between individual actors and a broader repository of human knowledge and culture, simultaneously being shaped by existing epistemic and symbolic structures and reciprocally influencing them \cite{brinkmann2023machin-a}.
-Their ability to compress and disseminate information and cultural scripts, while continually being refined by external input (primarily through reinforcement learning from human feedback) has made them central to the social processes of meaning-making.
+Their ability to compress and disseminate information and cultural scripts, while continually being refined by external input (primarily through reinforcement learning from human feedback) positions them as potentially central to processes of meaning-making in mediated publics.
 This implies a broad array of potential applications and risks yet to be fully understood \cite{farrell2025large}.